Deutsche Welle, 2 June 2011

 In the late 1990s and early 2000s, lobbying by investment banks and hedge funds led to weaker regulations on food speculation.
 Key financial institutions such as Goldman Sachs and Barclays Capital created new investment products to help financial companies make money on food prices.

-to give women the same rights to land
+Oxfam's GROW program is pushing to give women the same rights to land as men |

 This speculation, betting that food prices would rise, ended up pushing the prices to much higher levels than would have been expected otherwise.